 Within any goal or strategy, an applicant may request funds for organizational effectiveness to strengthen the internal systems that enable them to do their work better and enhance their impact.
-EHF has defined four types of organizational capacity:

-- 1. Leadership Capacity-the ability to create and sustain a vision, inspire, model, prioritize, make decisions, provide direction, and innovate, all in an effort to achieve the organizational mission, - 2.
-Adapted Capacity--the need to monitor, assess, respond to and create internal and external changes, - 3.
-Management Capacity-the need to implement key organizational and programmatic functions, and - 4.
-Accountability--building an environment where individuals and teams deliver on commitments.
+EHF has defined four types of organizational effectiveness: 1) Leadership-the ability to create and sustain a vision, inspire, model, prioritize, make decisions, provide direction, and innovate, all in an effort to achieve the organizational mission, 2) Adaptive Capacity-the need to monitor, assess, respond to and create internal and external changes, 3) Management-the need to implement key organizational and programmatic functions, and 4) Accountability-building an environment where individuals and teams deliver on commitments.
 Examples include: